Wang-Bioinformatics-Lab/Nextflow_Workflow_Template/README.md

 ## Installation

-You will need to have conda, mamba, and nextflow installed to run things locally.
+You will need to have docker and nextflow installed to run things locally.

 ## Deployment to GNPS2